 - Include a timeline for completion

-For more information about the Student Sustainability Fund, contact the Office of Sustainability.
+For more information about the Sustainable Projects Fun (SPF), contact the Office of Sustainability.